Frequently Asked Questions – Full Competition

 • Q: Can I ship beer to your competition if I don’t distribute to Oregon? – A: Yes.
 Beers submitted to the competition are for analysis and not for sale or public consumption.

 • Q: The company I own or work for has multiple locations, each with their own TTB notice.
-Can each location enter beers? – A: Yes, each location can enter the maximum (10) number of beers, as long as they are registered separately under their own location and TTB number.
-Entries must be unique across locations (breweries may not enter the same beer produced in different locations).
+Can each location enter beers? – A: Yes, entries must be unique across locations (breweries may not enter the same beer produced in different locations).

 Registration / Payment